-pilots do not speak English at a level sufficient to explain the problem on board; - the crew or air traffic controller switches from English to their native language while communicating in the same airspace.
+- pilots do not speak English at a sufficient level to explain the problem on board;

+- the crew or air traffic controller switches from English to their native language while communicating in the same airspace.

-The need to prevent the outlined situations made aviation English the only language in the airspace, determined its conciseness, intelligibility, limited words and phraseological units used, as well as low emotional color in the process of dialogue.
+The need to prevent the outlined situations made aviation English the only language in the airspace, determined its conciseness, intelligibility, limited words and phraseological units used, as well as low emotional color in the process of radiotelephone communication.